MicrosoftDocs/azure-docs/articles/managed-instance-apache-cassandra/create-multi-region-cluster.md

    > [!NOTE]
    > The `assignee` and `role` values in the previous command are fixed values, enter these values exactly as mentioned in the command.
 Not doing so will lead to errors when creating the cluster.
 If you encounter any errors when executing this command, you may not have permissions to run it, please reach out to your admin for permissions.

+## <a id="create-account"></a>Create a multi-region cluster

-1. Now we are ready to deploy the cluster resource (replace `<Subscription ID>` with your subscription ID).
+1. Now that we have the appropriate networking in place, we are ready to deploy the cluster resource (replace `<Subscription ID>` with your subscription ID).
 The can take between 5-10 minutes:

     ```azurecli-interactive
         resourceGroupName='cassandra-mi-multi-region'